Aeroluna/LunaCoopMod/README.md

 Overall increases attack speed and allows the Battlecruiser to be affected by attack speed buffs.

+- Added Ordnance Towers that can be build by SCVs.
+  - These are flying defensive structures with long-range attacks.
+  - Spawns up to 4 Valkyries that fly around and defend the area.
+    - Valkyries have 100 hp and their own long-range missile attack.
+  - Can use the Nano-Repair ability to heal mech units.
+  - Can detect cloaked units.

+Han & Horner are missing a defensive structure to deal with ground, so why not make it something interesting like the scrapped Ordnance Tower?
+These are very expensive but can defend a large area.
+It's also cool to have a structure that focuses more on Horner's side than Han's.

 ## Tychus

 - Added ability to reorder outlaws.